Oil platform: Repurposing

 If not decommissioned, old platforms can be repurposed to pump CO_{2} into rocks below the seabed.
 Others have been converted to launch rockets into space, and more are being redesigned for use with heavy-lift launch vehicles.

+In Saudi Arabia, there are plans to repurpose decommissioned oil rigs into a theme park.

 Challenges

 Offshore oil and gas production is more challenging than land-based installations due to the remote and harsher environment.
 Much of the innovation in the offshore petroleum sector concerns overcoming these challenges, including the need to provide very large production facilities.
 Production and drilling facilities may be very large and a large investment, such as the Troll A platform standing on a depth of 300 meters.

 Another type of offshore platform may float with a mooring system to maintain it on location.
 While a floating system may be lower cost in deeper waters than a fixed platform, the dynamic nature of the platforms introduces many challenges for the drilling and production facilities.

 The ocean can add several thousand meters or more to the fluid column.
 The addition increases the equivalent circulating density and downhole pressures in drilling wells, as well as the energy needed to lift produced fluids for separation on the platform.

 The trend today is to conduct more of the production operations subsea, by separating water from oil and re-injecting it rather than pumping it up to a platform, or by flowing to onshore, with no installations visible above the sea.
 Subsea installations help to exploit resources at progressively deeper waters—locations that had been inaccessible—and overcome challenges posed by sea ice such as in the Barents Sea.
 One such challenge in shallower environments is seabed gouging by drifting ice features (means of protecting offshore installations against ice action includes burial in the seabed).

 Offshore manned facilities also present logistics and human resources challenges.
 An offshore oil platform is a small community in itself with cafeteria, sleeping quarters, management and other support functions.
 In the North Sea, staff members are transported by helicopter for a two-week shift.
 They usually receive higher salaries than onshore workers do.
 Supplies and waste are transported by ship, and the supply deliveries need to be carefully planned because storage space on the platform is limited.
 Today, much effort goes into relocating as many of the personnel as possible onshore, where management and technical experts are in touch with the platform by video conferencing.
 An onshore job is also more attractive for the aging workforce in the petroleum industry, at least in the western world.
 These efforts among others are contained in the established term integrated operations.
 The increased use of subsea facilities helps achieve the objective of keeping more workers onshore.
 Subsea facilities are also easier to expand, with new separators or different modules for different oil types, and are not limited by the fixed floor space of an above-water installation.